China calls Russia its chief ‘strategic partner’ despite war

 During an hour-long phone conversation with U.S. Secretary of State Antony Blinken on Saturday, Wang said China opposes any moves that “add fuel to the flames” in Ukraine.

+He noted that China was not among the five countries which voted against a resolution adopted by the U.N.
+General Assembly condemning the Russian aggression.
+China abstained in the vote.

+“This is a reason for us to continue and even step up our engagement,” Stano said.

-Chinese state-controlled media outlets were told to post only pro-Russian content and to censor anti-Russian or pro-Western views, according to a copy of instructions that appeared on the social media account of the newspaper Beijing News.
+Chinese state-controlled media have been told to post only pro-Russian content and to censor anti-Russian or pro-Western views, according to a copy of instructions that appeared on the social media account of the newspaper Beijing News.
 The post was later deleted.

 On Friday, a translation by state TV of remarks by the head of the International Paralympic Committee during the opening ceremony of the Beijing Winter Paralympics skipped portions that expressed horror about the war in Ukraine and called for peace.